-Digital Freight Forwarders like Freighthub, Flexport or Freightos were founded in the last five years.
+Digital Freight Forwarders like Freighthub, Flexport or marketplaces such as Freightos were founded in the last five years.
 They have cumulated millions of dollars in funding and built fancy technological platforms to acquire beneficial cargo owners.
 Why?
 Because venture capitalists and entrepreneurs find the global freight market interesting!
 It is highly fragmented (DHL, as the market leader, has a market share of only 13%) and huge with a valuation of $130 billion USD.
 That’s why investors put more than $3.3b USD into digital shipping and logistics from 2012 to 2017 – but what does new competition mean for you and how do you counterpart as a traditional freight forwarder?
 We compare digital freight forwarders with traditional forwarders and help you to stay ahead of the market.
 Read this article and know everything you need to know about your new digital competitor!

 Why do digital freight forwarders exist?

 New players enter the freight market by developing innovative business models that will improve customer experience and operational inefficiencies.
 Did you know that it can take up to 100 hours to finally get a price quote for your cargo?
 That’s how long it takes most freight forwarders to fill out and check shipping documents within several interactions via email.
 Would you wait one week for a quote if you could get it in seconds?